-VOTING SECURITIES AND PRINCIPAL HOLDERS
+PART 2 - VOTING SHARES AND PRINCIPAL HOLDERS THEREOF

-The directors of the Corporation have fixed May 10, 2018 (the "Record Date"), at the close of business, as the record date for the determination of the Shareholders entitled to receive notice of the Meeting and to vote thereat.
-As of the Record Date, there were 311,976,530 subordinate voting shares ("Subordinate Voting Shares") and 50,000,000 multiple voting shares ("Multi-Voting Shares" together with the Subordinate Voting Shares are hereinafter described as the "Shares") issued and outstanding.
+The Corporation has two classes of shares, both without par value entitled to be voted at the Meeting.
+As of the Record Date, there were 15,747,121 subordinate voting shares ("Subordinate Voting Shares") and 2,500,000 multiple voting shares ("Multi-Voting Shares" together with the Subordinate Voting Shares are hereinafter described as the "Shares") issued and outstanding.